-The strongest storm to make landfall in Louisiana in centuries, Hurricane Laura has brought devastation and terror to the gulf coast, battering the Louisiana and neighboring states and leaving in its wake a trail of destruction.
+The strongest storm to make landfall in Louisiana in centuries, Hurricane Ida has brought devastation and terror to the central gulf coast, battering Louisiana and Mississippi and leaving in its wake a trail of destruction.
 It can take months – even years – to recover from the damage left behind by a natural disaster of this scale.
-For those afflicted, it can means years spent running down insurance agents who are unwilling to process a homeowners insurance damage claim, even when the insured is fully entitled to compensation due to a natural disaster.
+For those afflicted, it can mean years spent running down insurance agents who are unwilling to process a homeowners insurance damage claim, even when the insured is fully entitled to compensation due to a natural disaster.
 Your life has been sidelined by a force of nature; you don’t have the time or the mental fortitude to hound the insurance company responsible for your claim while you’re trying to rebuild your home and your life.
 We at Babcock Injury Lawyers understand the phenomenally difficult situation you have found yourself in and we’re here to help you get the compensation you’re entitled to for your claim.
-Discuss your case with a Baton Rouge hurricane damage claim lawyer right away.
+Discuss your case with a Baton Rouge Hurricane Ida damage claim lawyer right away.

 Common Types of Property Damage From Storms

 Every hurricane is different, and so is the damage that it causes.
-We know that a storm of such a caliber as Hurricane Laura (Category 4) is going to result in some pretty hefty damages.
-Here are some of the things that Louisiana residents have already reported in the wake of Laura:
+We know that a storm of such a caliber as Hurricane Ida (Category 4) is going to result in some pretty hefty damages.
+Here are some of the things that Louisiana residents have already reported in the wake of Ida:

 - Damage to roofs